American Brain Council Banner Logo

 CBT is believed to be the best validated therapy for depression that we know of today, much more effective than drug therapy or old psychotherapy.
 With the help of some good nutrition, it helps a person control their own body chemistry and emotions from within, by controlling their thoughts, which drive their emotions.

 As noted, it is based on the now well established fact that our emotions are primarily a result of our dominant thoughts and focus.
 If this is true—and numerous studies have now shown that it is—then the key to controlling anger, fear, anxiety, and depression is to learn how to control our focus, and manage our thoughts.
+Detailed instructions for how to do this can be found in David Burns, MD's books noted below.

 This again is easier said than done.
 In fact, it may be impossible to control what thoughts might pop into our head.
 But we can only focus on one thing at a time, and we can control how much we focus on these thoughts, how much we feed them, how much validity we give them, and how long we allow these to remain in our conscious mind.